Minimalist Lifestyle: Why Others Got Started will give you a little peek inside the window of souls that craved a simpler life.

 A few of the people watched the show “Hoarders,” and it scared the living daylights out of them.

-One minimalist cleaned out people’s homes for a living.
+One member cleaned out people’s homes for a living.
 Having to handle so much stuff every day made her realize how little she needed in her life to make her happy.

 When one of the member’s friends fell on hard times and lost everything in a fire, she went through her things and gave her the “extras” she had laying around.